Aarón Martín (footballer, born 1997)

-Aarón Martín Caricol (born 22 April 1997) is a Spanish professional footballer who plays as a left-back for club Genoa.
+Aarón Martín Caricol (born 22 April 1997) is a Spanish professional footballer who plays as a left-back for club Racing de Santander.

 Club career

 Espanyol

 Born in Montmeló, Barcelona, Catalonia, Martín joined RCD Espanyol's youth setup in 2005.
 On 29 March 2015, while still a junior, he made his senior debut with the reserves by starting in a 1–0 Segunda División B away loss against Gimnàstic de Tarragona.

 Martín scored his first senior goal on 16 January 2016, the first in a 2–0 home win over CF Reus Deportiu.
 On 13 June, already being a starter, he renewed his contract until 2020.

-On 2 October 2016, Martín made his first-team – and La Liga – debut, coming on as a second half substitute for Diego Reyes in a 0–0 home draw against Villarreal CF. The following 28 January he agreed to an extension until 2022, being definitely promoted to the first team three days later.
+On 2 October 2016, Martín made his first-team – and La Liga – debut, coming on as a second half substitute for Diego Reyes in a 0–0 home draw against Villarreal CF. The following 28 January, he agreed to an extension until 2022, being definitely promoted to the first team three days later.

 Mainz 05

-On 6 August 2018, Martín joined 1.
+On 6 August 2018, Martín joined German club 1.
 FSV Mainz 05 on a season-long loan.
 His first appearance in the Bundesliga took place on 26 August, in a 1–0 home defeat of VfB Stuttgart where he featured the full 90 minutes.

 Martín signed a permanent contract on 5 November 2018, effective as of the following 1 July.
 On 31 December 2020, he was loaned to RC Celta de Vigo for the remainder of the campaign with an option to buy.

-Martín scored his first goal as a professional on 18 February 2022, helping the hosts to beat Bayer 04 Leverkusen 3–2.
+Martín scored his first goal as a professional on 18 February 2022, helping the hosts to beat Bayer 04 Leverkusen 32.
+He netted a career-best five in 2022–23, also providing three assists.

 Genoa

-On 3 July 2023, Martín signed with Genoa CFC in the Italian Serie A.
+On 3 July 2023, Martín signed with Genoa CFC in the Serie A. He scored his first goal for them on 22 November 2025, closing the 3–3 draw at Cagliari Calcio.

+Racing Santander

+Martín returned to Spain in September 2026, agreeing to a one-year deal at Racing de Santander.